chrishoward/sololearn-css-fundamentals/README.md

 :book:  Course information: https://www.sololearn.com/Course/CSS/

 Each lesson consisted of theory, code examples, multiple choice quizzes & coding exercises.
+See CSS files in 'Study-Course-SoloLearn-HTML-Fundamentals' repository to view my implementation of the theory learnt in this course.
 - [x] Denotes lesson completed.

 ## Curriculum: